Contrast-Security-OSS/docs/content/installation/service/ServiceInstall.md

 tags: "contrast service agent installation"
 -->

-## Bundled with Language Agents

-The Contrast Service is packaged with the Ruby and Python agents and will run automatically when an instrumented Ruby on Rails, Flask or Django application is started.
+The Contrast Service is packaged with the Ruby and Python agents, and runs automatically when an instrumented Ruby on Rails, Flask or Django application starts.

 ## Installation with System Package Manager

-The Contrast Service may be installed on Linux using system package managers.
-Unlike the service executable packaged with the Ruby and Python agents, the Contrast Service installed by system package managers isn't preconfigured with connection parameters; instead, you must [configure](installation-service.html#service-config) the service with a *yaml* configuration file.
+You may install the Contrast Service on Linux using system package managers.
+Unlike the service executable packaged with the [Ruby](installation-ruby.html#ruby-overview) and [Python](installation-python.html#python-overview) agents, the Contrast Service installed by system package managers isn't preconfigured with connection parameters.
+Instead, you must [configure](installation-service.html#service-config) the service with a YAML configuration file.

 ### Ubuntu-Based Systems